pEtienn/Adaptive-mean-shift-based-on-distance-distributions/README.md

 Below is an example where we esitmate the number of near neighbors (N) that are in the same cluster using the above method.
 ![Chi distribution](/figure/NestimateGood.png)

-The estimation is good for points near the center and away from other clusters but worse for points that are between clusters where in some cases it takes value we set for maxClusterSize.
+The cluster size estimation is good for points near the center and away from other clusters.
+But, it is worse for points that are between clusters, where in some cases it takes the value we set for maxClusterSize.

-Here is another example were there is less separation between clusters and we can see that points between clusters get a N estimate above 700, which is determined by the parameter maxClusterSize in this case.
+Here is another example where there is less separation between clusters and we can see that points between clusters get a N estimate above 700, which is determined by the parameter maxClusterSize in this case.
 Those estimates will be classified as bad and those points won't be clustered during the mean shift.

 ![Chi distribution](/figure/NestimateBad.png)